Updated on 2025-07-11 GMT+08:00

 Specifications incremental packages:

-• Job scheduling times/day
+• Incremental package of job scheduling times/day

 • Incremental package of technical asset quantity